 What is the best free app for downloading YouTube videos on a PC?

 Looking to get away with spending zero dollars?
-The best free option for downloading YouTube videos is 4K Video Downloader.
+The best free YouTube downloader is DVDVideoSoft's Free YouTube Download.
 That said, its free version is a tremendously flawed app.

-When I tested it out, I discovered that you need to pay at least $19 per year to unlock its premium version, and without the premium version, you're stuck at glacial download speeds, where it took 47 minutes to download a 5-minute-and-45-second clip.
+When I tested it out, I discovered that you need to pay at least $19 per year (it's on sale, currently, marked down from $29) to unlock its premium version, and without the premium version, you're stuck at glacial download speeds, where it took 47 minutes to download a 5-minute-and-45-second clip.

 Further, I wouldn't put it on my own computer, because I don't trust any free app that allows you to violate terms of service.
 You never know what other apps from that company are coming with that app, and what user-tracking those apps are doing.